-From this KOI subset, we prepared two sets of light curves to test the GPFC system: one positive data set and one negative data set.
-The positive data set was composed of light curves of all target stars that contain transits of a confirmed USP planet.
-For each of such star, the light curve was conditioned by keeping the USP transits intact while removing the transits from any other planets.
-The negative data set consisted of light curves of all target stars with all of their transit events masked.
+From this KOI subset, we prepared two sets of light curves to test the GPFC system: one \rt{transit} data set and one \rt{non-transit} data set.
+The \rt{transit} data set was composed of light curves of all target stars that contain transits of a confirmed USP planet.
+For each such star, the light curve was conditioned by keeping the USP transits intact while removing the transits from any other planets.
+The \rt{non-transit} data set consisted of light curves of all target stars with all of their transit events masked.

-Through this process, we obtained 43 light curves with verifiable USP transits for the positive dataset, and 1,437 light curves devoid of any transit events for the negative dataset.
+Through this process, we obtained 43 light curves with verifiable USP transits for the \rt{transit} dataset, and 1,437 light curves devoid of any transit events for the \rt{non-transit} dataset.